-You might have been trimming your budget just a little bit each month to pay for this item, or maybe you’re using a surprise work bonus.
+Maybe you've trimmed your budget each month to pay for this item, or you're using a surprise work bonus.
 Either way, make sure you have liquid funds that can cover the cost of your item.
-Putting it on credit means you can’t really afford it, and you’ll be hiking up the price once interest is tacked on.
-Plus, you’re now going to be reminded of the purchase you may come to regret for a long time to come.
+Putting it on credit means you can’t really afford it, and the price will increase once interest is tacked on.
+Plus, you’ll be reminded of the purchase you may come to regret for a long time to come.

 2. Is this the best price I can get for this item?

-When making a large purchase – and what constitutes “large” will vary with individual budgets – it’s important to comparison-shop before plunking down your money.
+What constitutes a large purchase will vary with individual budgets.
+No matter how large or small, it's important to comparison-shop before plunking down your money.
 Check several online listings and hit some brick-and-mortar shops to find the lowest selling price.
-Visit CouponCabin.com, RetailMeNot.com and similar sites to look for available coupons and discounts.
-Spend some time researching the best season for purchasing that particular item so you’re not buying it just weeks before it goes on sale.
+Visit RetailMeNot.com and similar sites to look for available coupons and discounts.
+Research the best season for purchasing that particular item so you’re not buying it weeks before it goes on sale.
 Finally, consider buying your item previously owned for steep savings.

 Don’t spend any more money than you absolutely must.